BlockchainCommons/Gordian/README.md

 The Gordian Architecture puts the Gordian Principles into use through an overall design that covers everything that from the high-level architecture of a Gordian ecosystem through the specification and UX best practices that make it possible.

 * **Gordian Macro-Architecture.** The ecosystem architecture depends on functional partition, separating services and confidential data.
-   * It is built primarily to support _Privacy_ through this functionality.
+   * The Macro-Architecture is built primarily to support _Privacy_ through these features.
    * It is also built on a concept of _Openness_ where different Services from different developers will interoperate freely.
 * **Data Format.** CBOR is used as the canonical data structure for the Gordian Architecture.
 * **Encoding Specifications.** Bytewords, URs, and (optionally) QR Codes ensure that Gordian services are interoperable.
    * The Encoding Specifications are how the Gordian System ensures _Openness_ in its Macro-Architure.
 * **Backup Specifications.** UR specifications make it easy to backup confidential data.
-  * Ensuring backups of data is a prime way to ensure the _Resilience_ of that data.
+  * Supporting backups of data improves the _Resilience_ of that data.
 * **Communication Specifications.** Further UR specifications such as envelopes and request/responses aid interoperable communication.
-   * Like the Encoding Specifications, these help to suport the _Openness_ of the architecture.
+   * Like the Encoding Specifications, Communication Specifications help to suport the _Openness_ of the architecture.
    * They also ensure _Independence_ because they assure the portability of data.
 * **Secure UX Designs.** UX best practices form another layer of support for the Gordian Principles.
    * Good UX designs help _Resilience_ by proofing a user against mistake or con-men attacks of various sorts.
-   * They also improve _Independence by making it easier for a user to control their own destiny.
+   * They also improve _Independence_ by making it easier for a user to control their own destiny.

 Please see [The Gordian Architecture](/Docs/Overview-Architecture.md) for more in-depth discussion of all the architectural elements and [Gordian Architecture Roles](/Docs/Overview-Roles.md) for examples of functions that can be partitioned within the Macro-architecture.
 Also see [Collaborative Seed Recovery (CSR) Overview](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/CSR.md) for our largest current architectual project in 2022 and [Collaborative Key Management (CKM) Overview](Docs/CKM.md) for our planned next step in 2023-2024.